 - Zoom Statistics & Methods lab meetings in BSB 1076 (Tuesday,12:00pm – 12:50am).
 For Zoom office hours use: Lab Meetings

 - Walk-in office hours for help with the TA in BSB 10281 (Wednesday, 12:30 – 1:30pm).
 For Zoom office hours use: Walk-in office hours

 How to get Help:

-To help direct you to the appropriate avenue for help, we ask if you want to schedule lab meeting or consult with clinic faculty to first fill out a short Qualtrics form [https://uic.ca1.qualtrics.com/jfe/form/SV_6rjO4F4lmE6fzi5] (Note: walk-in TA do not require the form).
-This form will be reviewed by the clinic TA, and they will get back to you regarding the next steps.
-Our goal of this form is to make it easy for us to keep track of who and when we are assisting, so we can spend less time documenting and more time helping you.
+To help direct you to the appropriate avenue for help, we ask if you want to schedule lab meeting or consult with clinic faculty to first fill out a short Qualtrics form (Note: walk-in TA do not require the form).
+The clinic TA will review this form, and they will get back to you regarding the next steps.
+Our goal of this form is to make it easy to keep track of who and when we are assisting so we can spend less time documenting and more time helping you.